 - Risk management

 In the case of open innovation, risk comes with the territory.
-Naturally, as you work together with external partners, you will take a gamble on the reliability and expertise of those that you choose to work with.
+As you work together with external partners, you will take a gamble on the reliability and expertise of those that you choose to work with.
 While there are ways to reduce this risk through your own assessment, a partner’s failure to deliver on time or deliver at all results in a loss of time and funds.

 - Project management